Community housing providers, procurement and the building industry

 Neighbourhood social mix and outcomes for social housing tenants: rapid review

-A Superu commissioned report prepared last year (November 2015) by CRESA looks at: What does the evidence show about the proportion of social housing in an area and outcomes for social housing tenants, and what factors mitigate possible negative outcomes?
+A Superu commissioned report prepared in November 2015 by CRESA looks at: What does the evidence show about the proportion of social housing in an area and outcomes for social housing tenants, and what factors mitigate possible negative outcomes?

 Security of tenure leads to good outcomes for tenants